MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/ARM64/NXP.md

 ### Browser GPU acceleration

-The NXP GPU driver does not support acceleration of browser-based workloads.
+The NXP GPU driver doesn't support acceleration of browser-based workloads.
 Browser content renders using CPU instead.

 ### eMMC HS400

-Windows IoT Enterprise does not support eMMC HS400, which can result in lower peak storage throughput.
-In addition, the i.MX 93 storage driver does not support eMMC HS200.
+Windows IoT Enterprise doesn't support eMMC HS400, which can result in lower peak storage throughput.
+In addition, the i.MX 93 storage driver doesn't support eMMC HS200.

 ### Hyper-V

-The i.MX 8 family of application processors do not support Hyper-V virtualization or features that depend on it (e.g. Virtualization Based Security).
+The i.MX 8 family of application processors don't support Hyper-V virtualization or features that depend on it (for example, Virtualization Based Security).

 ### NPU

-Windows IoT Enterprise does not support the NPUs on either the i.MX 8M Plus or the i.MX 93 applications processors.
+Windows IoT Enterprise doesn't support the NPUs on either the i.MX 8M Plus or the i.MX 93 applications processors.

 ### PCIe storage

-Windows IoT Enterprise does not support expandible storage through PCIe (e.g. M.2 SSD).
+Windows IoT Enterprise doesn't support expandable storage through PCIe (for example, M.2 SSD).

 ### i.MX 8M 4GB+ memory support

-The i.MX 8M applications processor has a hardware limitation that only allows external devices to address the first 3GB of memory (RAM). i.MX 8M systems that have more than 4GB or more memory must ensure their DMA-capable drivers do not address memory outside of the safe 3GB region.
+The i.MX 8M applications processor has a hardware limitation that only allows external devices to address the first 3GB of memory (RAM). i.MX 8M systems that have more than 4GB or more memory must ensure their DMA-capable drivers don't address memory outside of the safe 3GB region.

 ### USB Device, USB OTG

-Windows IoT Enterprise does not support operating as a USB device, and hence, does not support USB OTG.
+Windows IoT Enterprise doesn't support operating as a USB device, and hence, doesn't support USB OTG.